 Although, my marriage ended in a divorce, I don’t want it to define my existence, yet I don’t deny that divorce allowed me to redefine how I lived my life.
 While writing about my divorce has been a part of my healing process, it still ties me to my past, which I want to leave behind.

 When you write about divorce, it is only natural to analyze love, marriage and divorce.
 Sometime I just want to forget about all three.
-All three have tested my pride and have led to developing my own prejudices.
+All three have tested my pride and prejudice (so to speak), and have led to developing my own prejudices.
 It’s no secret, because of my difficult divorce, marriage is this last thing on my mind.
 Nor do I look at love foolishly.

 It is why I relate so well to Jane Austen’s “Pride & Prejudice”, where the main female character, has little interest in finding a suitor.
 While her siblings and mother obsess finding themselves husbands, Elizabeth Bennet occupies her time, in pursuits other than gaining the attention of men.
 Miss Bennet was ahead of her time.

 Even my best friend is getting married this weekend and I’m struggling to feign excitement, not because I am not happy for her, but I don’t have much faith in men and marriage.
 I hate that I feel that way.
 I would be lying to you, that even five years later, I still have an internal struggle.

 I’m not saying that marriage is foolish, I just realize it may not be for me.
 Maybe not everyone is supposed to be married.
 I don’t fantasize about wedding dresses, diamond rings or having a husband.
 I’ve had a wedding, remodeled a home with a husband and had my baby, I have checked all the boxes.